Dynamic Bayesian network

+A dynamic Bayesian network (DBN) is a Bayesian network (BN) which relates variables to each other over adjacent time steps.

+History

-A Dynamic Bayesian Network (DBN) is a Bayesian network (BN) which relates variables to each other over adjacent time steps.
-This is often called a Two-Timeslice BN (2TBN) because it says that at any point in time T, the value of a variable can be calculated from the internal regressors and the immediate prior value (time T-1).
+A dynamic Bayesian network (DBN) is often called a "two-timeslice" BN (2TBN) because it says that at any point in time T, the value of a variable can be calculated from the internal regressors and the immediate prior value (time T-1).
 DBNs were developed by Paul Dagum in the early 1990s at Stanford University's Section on Medical Informatics.
 Dagum developed DBNs to unify and extend traditional linear state-space models such as Kalman filters, linear and normal forecasting models such as ARMA and simple dependency models such as hidden Markov models into a general probabilistic representation and inference mechanism for arbitrary nonlinear and non-normal time-dependent domains.

 Today, DBNs are common in robotics, and have shown potential for a wide range of data mining applications.
 For example, they have been used in speech recognition, digital forensics, protein sequencing, and bioinformatics.
 DBN is a generalization of hidden Markov models and Kalman filters.